 Where the amount is negative, print ${\bf L}$ in the box at the right of the amount.

 SPECIFIC RECONCILIATION ADJUSTMENTS

-On pages 39-40 there are examples of specific reconciliation adjustments that may apply to you.
+On pages 40-41 there are examples of specific reconciliation adjustments that may apply to you.

-If you have chosen to enter or continue in the STS at item S1, read STS taxpayers below first.
-Otherwise go to page 39.
+If you were previously in the STS read Former STS taxpayers below first.
+Otherwise go to page 40.